Close

 However, this does not apply if the victim suffered “serious” injuries in the accident.
 Every injury is different, but New York provides particular laws about what situations meet the threshold to step outside the no-fault insurance period.

 Generally, a serious injury will partially or fully disable a victim for at least 90 days.
-This 90-day period must occur within the 180 days that immediately follow the accident.
+This 90-day period must occur within the 180 days immediately following the accident.
 Many common examples of injuries that will be considered “serious” include significant disfigurements, loss of limb or bodily function, and limitations to bodily systems, among other significant losses.

-We recommend that you reach out to an Albany car accident attorney for an assessment of whether the injuries you sustained open the door to filing a lawsuit, as this can be a much better path to recovery.
-While recovering compensation from an insurance claim is generally easier to do (as you do not have to prove fault), you are bound by your insurance policy’s coverage limits.
-If successful in an insurance claim, you still will not be able to recover on any theories other than medical expenses and lost income, even though there are many other ways that your injuries could affect you.
+We recommend that you reach out to a car accident attorney to assess whether the injuries you sustained open the door to filing a lawsuit, as this can be a much better path to recovery.
+While recovering compensation from an insurance claim is generally easier (as you do not have to prove fault), you are bound by your insurance policy’s coverage limits.

 Learn More About Your Albany Car Accident Recovery During Your First Call to The Carrion Law Firm